History of CNN: Space Shuttle Challenger disaster

-On January 28, 1986, CNN was the only TV network to provide live coverage of the launch of the Space Shuttle Challenger to the public.
-However, NASA TV provided the live coverage to schools nationwide.
+On January 28, 1986, CNN was the only TV network news to provide live coverage of the launch of the Space Shuttle Challenger to the public.
+However, NASA TV provided the live coverage to schools nationwide, and HBO (Home Box Office) carried the live feed without commentary as well (before its normal broadcast, at that time, of films beginning in the late afternoon).
 The Space Shuttle Challenger abruptly disintegrated just 73 seconds after lift-off.
 Seven astronauts, including schoolteacher Christa McAuliffe, were killed in the disaster.

 Then President Ronald Reagan postponed the State of the Union Address that evening.
 He addressed the nation in the time of tragedy and grief from the Oval Office.
 On January 31, 1986, two days after the tragedy, CNN provided live coverage of the memorial service for the Challenger crew members at Johnson Space Center in Houston, Texas.

 Baby Jessica rescue

 On October 14, 1987, 18-month-old toddler Jessica McClure fell down a well in Midland, Texas.
 CNN quickly reported on the story, and the event helped make its name.
 New York Times columnist Lisa Belkin wrote a retrospective article in 1995 on the impact of live video news: